Skip to content

 Policy operator: add

-The add operator appends one or more values to a metadata parameter of type JSON array.
+The add operator appends one or more values to a metadata parameter that is a JSON array.

 Scenario 1